The more thought you put into writing your job advert, the better the chance of you attracting the person you are looking for.

 Keep it simple and don’t use words or phrases that are specific to your company.
 Using the right job title is also essential, it’s not a good idea to make a job sound more exciting that it is by jazzing up the job title.
 If you are using job boards to advertise the vacancy, it may be a good idea to change the job title to ensure the search algorithms work correctly and so once posted, your job is seen by as many people as possible.

 We’d always recommend including details of salary and benefits – all potential candidates will want to know their potential earnings.
 There is nothing more frustrating than inviting a candidate for interview, deciding they are the perfect fit for the job and then not being able to recruit them because that want a much higher salary than you can offer.

 You can of course include the essential skills and knowledge you need to make sure you filter out candidates who don’t fit the job profile but also tell potential new employees about the challenges and projects they could be working on.
 This should be easy if you have created a well-structured job description and person specification as part of your recruitment process.
 This will attract candidates with ambition and drive as for some, it’s not just about salary.

 Always include a way of potential applicants being able to contact you directly as well as a strong call to action.
 Be specific about what you need for them when they apply.
-For example – send your CV and a cover letter to” or “have some questions before you apply”.
+For example – send your CV and a cover letter to” or “have some questions before you apply?
+Then please get in touch”.
 This all helps to make sure you get applications and the information you need from the right candidates.